How it works

 It is important to understand that the warning beeps start where you have marked the Nofence boundary on the map.
 This means that the animals will only turn around after crossing this boundary.
 The audio signal continues for between five and twenty seconds before the electric shock is administered, giving the animal plenty of time to notice it.
 Bu sure to leave a margin of error when setting a Nofence boundary to protect your or our neighbours apple tree or flower bed.

 Fitting the collar

 You fit the Nofence like a normal collar.
 Be careful not to fit it too tightly; it is important to consider the goat’s wellbeing.
 The animal must also be big enough for it not to find the weight of the collar uncomfortable.
 Ideally all of the animals in your flock should wear collars, but you could also try using herd instinct to keep animals without collars within, or close to, your specified grazing area.
-Unfortunately we don’t yet have enough experience with Nofence grazing technology to make definite recommendations with respect to this.

 How does Nofence keep the goats in the grazing area?

 If the animals stay within the Nofence boundary, they won’t notice anything at all.
 If an animal enters the warning zone, the collar starts emitting increasingly high-pitched beeps in advance of the electric shock.
 The shock, which is equivalent to approximately 1-2 % of the maximum energy delivered by a traditional electric fence, lasts for half a second.
 The animals learn the link between the audio signals and the electric shock, and turn around to turn off the sound and avoid the discomfort of the shock.